-Prerequisite: Placement; grade of C or better in ENG 1000 (if required by placement).
+Prerequisite: Placement or ENG 1100 (if required by placement) with grade C or better.

 This course is an introduction to expository writing for a variety of aims and audiences.
 Students learn to write as a process and are briefly introduced to research and proper documentation.
 3 credits.
 (3 plus 0)